-13 Items in Your Kitchen You Need to Throw Out Already
+13 Items in Your Kitchen You Should Probably Throw Away

-Even if you think you're organized, you might be guilty of keeping these kitchen items around.
-Here's what to throw out ASAP!
+You may think you're organized, but you still might be guilty of keeping these items around.
+Here's what to throw out today!

-Sometimes you forget your reusable shopping bags and end up with a few plastic and paper bags you ultimately stuff in drawers, under the sink, and alongside the trash bin to use for a rainy day.
-But the amount you use likely never catches up with the amount you bring home.
+Sometimes you forget your reusable shopping bags and end up coming home with a few plastic and paper bags you ultimately stuff in drawers, under the sink, and alongside the trash bin to use for a rainy day.
+But the amount you use never quite catches up with the amount you have stored away.
 Clear up some space in your kitchen by recycling them, or check with shelters and food pantries to see if they can be of use.
-Here’s how to de-clutter those countertops for good.
+Plus, here’s how to de-clutter those countertops for good.

-Just because frozen food can last a long time doesn’t mean it can last forever!
-And while the freezer can keep your Crockpot soup around for a rainy day, if your items look like they got stuck in a snowstorm, you can bet they’re not going to taste nearly as good as they should, so chuck ’em.
-Speaking of, here are foods you should never freeze.
+Just because putting food in the freezer helps it last longer, doesn’t mean it lasts forever!
+While the freezer can keep your winter soup good for a few months, if your items look like they got stuck in a snowstorm, you can bet they’re not going to taste as good as they should.
+For specifics, here are things in your freezer you should toss out.

-Though your takeout bag comes with a menu or two, the reality is, you end up stuffing all that wasted paper in a drawer.
-Then before you know it, menu after menu, it’s hard for you to close your kitchen drawer.
-Toss those suckers in the recycling bin and stick to looking up menus online.
+Though your take-out food usually comes with a menu or two, the reality is, you end up stuffing all that wasted paper in a drawer, and before you know it, it’s hard for you to close your kitchen drawer.
+Plus, those menus are probably available online, so toss them!

 Expired or separated condiments

-You may be quick to throw out moldy strawberries in the fridge, but what about the condiments taking up space on the side shelves?
-It’s easy to forget about things that come in a jar, have a longer shelf life, you don’t use often, and are stacked in a space you don’t pay much attention to in the fridge.
-Spring clean your biggest kitchen staple by ensuring you check that bottle of sauce’s “best used by” date, and seeing if the ingredients have begun to separate or smell funny.
+You may be quick to throw out moldy strawberries in the fridge, but what about the condiments taking up space on the fridge door?
+It’s easy to forget about things that come in a jar, have a longer shelf life, you don’t use often, or are stacked in a space you don’t pay much attention to.
+Spring-clean your kitchen staples by checking that bottle of sauce’s best-used-by date, and seeing if the ingredients have begun to separate or smell funny.

 Scratched nonstick pans

-The point of nonstick pans is to keep those scrambled eggs and pan-seared chicken from crusting to the pan, leaving you with a lot of cleanup.
-But if the pan has scratches, it’s no longer nonstick and therefore not doing its job!
+The point of nonstick pans is to keep those scrambled eggs and pan-seared chicken from crusting to the pan, leaving you with less to clean.
+But if the pan has scratches, it’s no longer nonstick, and therefore not doing its job!
 And besides, these are the only kind of cookware you should use.

 If you’ve had your spices hanging around for a year, it’s time to swap them out for new ones.
-Spices lose their potency and flavor over time, so you don’t need to feel guilty about giving up a half-full jar, because it’s not good anyway.
-Find out how to clean your kitchen in under five minutes—no joke!
+Spices lose their potency and flavor over time, so you don’t need to feel guilty about giving up a half-full jar, because it’s no good anyway.
+Find out how to clean your kitchen quickly after you’ve tossed them.

 Household cleaners have a shelf life, and if you’re not using them regularly, you’re certainly wasting your money on them.
-Pinpoint the cleaners you know you need around, and make sure they’re still good.
-Lysol disinfectant has a shelf life of about two years, multi-surface cleaners about two years, dishwashing soap between 12 to 18 months, and metal polish up to two years.
-Do you know what the filthiest thing in your entire house is?
+Pinpoint the cleaners you know you need, and make sure they’re still good.
+Lysol disinfectant has a shelf life of about two years, multi-surface cleaners about two years, dishwashing soap between 12 and 18 months, and metal polish up to two years.

 All those nights of takeout come with plastic cutlery for your convenience.
-Whether they give you more than you need or you instantly opt for the real deal silverware, you might save the plastic kind for a rainy day.
-But you’ve likely procured quite the stack in your drawer, and if you’re not going through them, why keep them around?
-If your cutlery is disposable, toss in the recycling bin.
-Better yet, the next time your Oder in, tell the restaurant to hold the plastic forks and knives.
+Whether they give you more than you need, or you instantly opt for your own real-deal silverware, you’ve likely procured quite the stack in your drawer, and if you’re not going through them, why keep them around?
+For cutlery that’s disposable, toss it in the recycling bin.
+And better yet, the next time you order in, tell the restaurant to hold the plastic forks and knives.

 Old plastic storage containers

-One of the most frustrating sources of clutter in the kitchen is certainly food storage containers.
+One of the most frustrating sources of clutter in the kitchen: food storage containers.
 Where’s the matching lid?
-Why can’t you keep the cabinet with all the plastic containers organized , no matter how hard you try?
-Why do they always fall out all over the floor when you’re short on time?
-There are two big reasons you should throw out older plastic containers.
-The first is surely because they create such a cluttered disaster, and the other is the dangers of old plastic.
-Because some plastic food storage containers use polycarbonate, which can leach hormone-disrupting chemicals, like Bisphenol A into food items after repeated use, it’s truly best to swap to glass or silicone.
+Why can’t you keep the cabinet with all the plastic containers organized, no matter how hard you try?
+Not only do they create a cluttered disaster, but there are actual dangers of old plastic.
+Because some plastic containers use polycarbonate, which can leach hormone-disrupting chemicals into food items after repeated use, it’s best to swap for glass or silicone.
 If they’re still in good shape (and not at risk of poisoning you), consider these places where you can donate old stuff.

 The junk drawer

-It goes without saying that a junk drawer goes from being a place for miscellaneous items, to an overflowing space that has more non-essential items in it than ones you actually want to get easy access to.
-Go through your junk drawer quarterly, making sure anything that’s in there is something you truly need, including these pain cures that might be hiding in there.
+It goes without saying that a junk drawer goes from being a place for miscellaneous items to an overflowing space holding more nonessential items than stuff you actually want easy access to.
+Go through it quarterly, making sure anything that’s in there is something you truly need.
 The rest you can toss, like extra rubber bands, plastic bags, chopsticks, business cards, and more.
 In other words: If it isn’t an essential kitchen tool, get rid of it.

 Extra cups and mugs

-It’s so nice having well-organized cabinets with your cups and mugs lined up just right, but how often does that last?
-When you have too much, it’s impossible to keep things straight.
+It’s so nice having well-organized cabinets, with your cups and mugs lined up just right, but how often does that last?
+When you have too many, it’s impossible to keep things straight.
 And besides, how much coffee can your family drink in one day?
 If they’re in good shape, learn more about these things you didn’t know you could donate.